shoesCodeFor/100-days-of-code/log.md

 ### Day 3: January 17, 2017

 **Today's Progress**: I broke the timeBuilder plugin out of frustration.
 So I think that is the opposite of what goes here.
-The #100DaysOfCode told me that, "Arriving at one goal is the starting point to another."
+The #100DaysOfCode bot told me that, "Arriving at one goal is the starting point to another."
 I hope a person told them to say that because it's good!

 **Thoughts**:  Forge ahead.